mercadopago/devsite-docs/guides/automatic-payments/subscription-messaging.en.md

 **Subscription Messaging** involves information about recurring payments (previous payment ID, subscription ID, number of times the payment will be generated, and POI with `type = SUBSCRIPTIONS`) that is sent to the [Payments API](/developers/en/reference/payments/_payments/post) with the aim of increasing the approval rate for these types of payments.

+> WARNING
+>
+> Important
+>
+> In the case of recurring payment transactions with the Visa brand, it will be necessary to send the transaction identifier (TID) in messaging transactions.
+For more information on how to send the TID, check the documentation [Network Transaction ID - TID](/developers/en/docs/automatic-payments/recurring-charges/network-transaction-id).

 ## Configuration

 See below how to send recurring payment information to the [create payment request](/developers/en/reference/payments/_payments/post).